Baldur's Gate 3: Accolades

 The game's performances received awards recognition.
 Neil Newbon (Astarion) won Best Supporting Performer at the Golden Joysticks and Best Performance at The Game Awards.
-Newbon shared nominated with the game's narrator, Amelia Tyler, at several ceremonies, including the New York Game Awards and the Golden Joysticks.
+Newbon shared nominations with the game's narrator, Amelia Tyler, at several ceremonies, including the New York Game Awards and the Golden Joysticks.
 Newbon's performance was also nominated at the DICE Awards alongside Samantha Béart (Karlach).
 At the BAFTAs, Newbon, Béart and Tyler were nominated for Performer in a Leading Role.
 There were three nominations for the Performer in a Supporting Role award: Tracy Wiles (Jaheira), Dave Jones (Halsin) and Andrew Wincott (Raphael), with Wincott's performance winning.
 Several awards were for BG3s LGBTQ representation.
 It won the GLAAD Media Award for Outstanding Video Game.
 At the 2024 Gayming Awards, it received four nominations, including two for Best LGBTQ Character, winning with Shadowheart, and the Game of the Year.

 The game's score, and composer Borislav Slavov, received several nominations.
 In 2020 and 2021, he received Hollywood Music in Media Awards nominations for Original Song – Video Games ("Weeping Dawn" and "I Want to Live", respectively), and for the full score in 2023.
 Slavov was nominated for Best Score and Music at The Game Awards.
 Slavov won in the Music category at the BAFTAs.

 Future

-Following release, Larian reiterated interest in updating the game via patches but would not commit to downloadable content (DLC).
-While delivering a March 2024 talk at Game Developers Conference, Vincke announced the studio would not develop a sequel or downloadable content.
-While Larian started to work on DLC because of fan demand, there was no passion for the idea internally.
+Following its release, Larian Studios reiterated their commitment to supporting the game further but would not commit to downloadable content (DLC).
+While delivering a March 2024 talk at Game Developers Conference, game director Swen Vincke said the studio would not develop a sequel or DLC.
+While Larian started work on DLC because of fan demand, there was no passion for the idea internally.
 Larian subsequently said it was working on two projects, using their own intellectual property for both and targeting a pre-2030 release for the first.

-As of 2025, there were several Dungeons & Dragons video games in production, including one by Dungeons & Dragons: Dark Alliance developer Invoke Studios, a life simulation RPG by French developer Gameloft, and an action-adventure game by Stig Asmussen's studio Giant Skull.
-Another D&D project, a live service game by Swedish developer Starbreeze Studios, was cancelled in October 2025.
-Hasbro's digital games vice-president Dan Ayoub said in March 2025 that discussions were ongoing over the future of Baldur's Gate and hoped to announce plans in the near future.
+Television series

+HBO announced the development of a television series continuing the story of Baldur's Gate 3, set to be helmed by Craig Mazin, co-creator of HBO's adaptation of The Last of Us.
+Mazin indicated that he would contact the voice cast to gauge their interest in being involved.
+Vincke said Mazin and HBO had reached out to Larian for their input, and expressed excitement on behalf of the studio.

+Other media

+In April 2026, Penguin Random House announced an upcoming publishing program based on Baldur's Gate 3.
+This includes the prequel novel Baldur's Gate 3: Astarion by T. Kingfisher, which is scheduled to be released on September 29, 2026; Baldur's Gate 3 senior writer Stephen Rooney was a consultant on the novel.
+The audiobook edition will be narrated by Astarion's voice actor Neil Newbon.
+At San Diego Comic-Con 2026, Dark Horse Comics teased an upcoming Baldur's Gate III comic series.